diegodott/diegodott/README.md

 - 👋 Hi, I’m @diegodott
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML, CSS, Bootstrap, and more...
+- 🌱 I’m currently working on HTML, CSS, Bootstrap, Javascript and more...
 - 📫 How to reach me diego.dottavio73@gmail.com